ekkis/EntourageNotes/README.md

 <p><b>If the Script menu item is not visible on your machine:</b></p>

 1. Run the Applications/Utilities/AppleScript Editor application
-2. Invoke the Preferences dialogue (press Command-,)
+2. Invoke the Preferences dialogue (press Cmd-,)
 3. Check the "Show Script menu in menu bar" box
 4. Close the dialogue and exit the application